Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Finite extensibility and strain stiffening

 Although a closed-form approximation using the Kuhn-Gr\"un chain free energy can be obtained for the frame averaging limit (\Eqref{eq:KG-chain-FA-analytical-model}), we instead use the Gaussian-based approximation from \Eqref{eq:gaussian-chain-unique-junction-position-relaxation}.
 This choice ensures direct comparability between the two limits and simplifies implementation, as the Gaussian approximation serves as the leading-order term for Kuhn-Gr\"un chains at moderate deformations. \Figref{fig:FA-WKG-fit} shows this approximation agrees well with numerical solutions for both a) 1-3 and b) 2-2 RVEs across all strains considered.
 As in the Gaussian case, the frame averaging limit consistently predicts equal or higher free energies than the free rotation limit.

 \paragraph*{`S'-curves.} Next we consider the features of the `S' shaped stress-strain curves that can be captured with the approach developed herein.
 Qualitatively, the $2$ limits agree; a discussion of where and why they diverge will be discussed in the next paragraph.
 Since the strain stiffening regime in the `S' is due to the finite extensibility of the chains, we again consider RVEs consisting of Kuhn and Gr\"{u}n chains.
 Let $\allClinksFreeEnergyDensity$ be given by \Eqref{eq:polydisperse-FED}.
 For the free rotation limit, the 1-3 RVEs are approximated by \Eqref{eq:bimodal-analytical-1} with $\auxSign{2} = -1$ and $\auxSign{3} = 1$, and the 2-2 RVEs are approximated by \Eqref{eq:bimodal-analytical-3}.
 For the frame averaging limit, we again follow the approximation provided in \Eqref{eq:gaussian-chain-unique-junction-position-relaxation} for all polydisperse RVEs. \Figref{fig:S-curves} shows $\PK = \partial \allClinksFreeEnergyDensity / \partial \F$ for the uniaxial stretch, $\pStretchSymbol$.
 Recall that $p$ represents the probability that a chain has $\n_a$ monomers, and $1-p$ is the probability of a chain with $\n_b$ monomers.
 In \Figref{fig:S-curves} a), $p$ and $\nmean$ are fixed at $p = 0.5$ and $\nmean = 75$, respectively, and the network has increasing disparities between $\n_a$ and $\n_b$, corresponding to increasing degrees of network polydispersity.
-Notice that increasing polydispersity leads to the strain stiffening regime (i.e. sharp increase in stress) occurring at lower stretches and lower stresses.
+Notice that increasing polydispersity leads to the strain stiffening regime (i.e., sharp increase in stress) occurring at lower stretches and lower stresses.
 In \Figref{fig:S-curves} b), $\n_a$ and $\n_b$ are fixed at $50$ and $100$, respectively, and $p$ varies as $0.1, 0.25, 0.5, 0.75$, and $0.9$.
 Although strain stiffening occurs near the same stretch, the shape of the strain stiffening regime changes with $p$.
-More precisely, the onset of strain stiffening is more gradual, and less sharp with increasing $p$.
-A takeaway here is that the minimum $\n_i$ appears to controls the stretch at which strain stiffening begins to occur, and $p$ modulates how sharply the stress begins to diverge within that regime.
-The bimodal polymer network model developed herein is one that can capture more complex features in `S' stress-strain curves while only introducing a few additional model parameters that have clear physical meanings, are directly tied to the structure of the polymer network, and can potentially be measured, designed, and perhaps even synthesized with a certain degree of control.
+More precisely, the onset of strain stiffening is more gradual, and less sharp with increasing $p$. \begin{hlbreakable}This result qualitatively agrees with experimental findings from J.E.
+Mark and colleagues regarding the emergence of strain-stiffening in bimodal tetrafunctionally cross-linked PDMS elastomers \cite{mark1984dependence,tang1984effect,andrady1980model,llorente1981modelXI,llorente1981modelXIII,mark1994elastomeric}.\end{hlbreakable} \begin{hlbreakable}A few key takeaways become apparent here: \begin{inparaenum}[(i)] \item the minimum $\n_i$ appears to controls the stretch at which strain stiffening begins to occur, and \item $p$ modulates how sharply the stress begins to diverge within that regime.\end{inparaenum}\end{hlbreakable} The bimodal polymer network model developed herein is one that can capture more complex features in `S' stress-strain curves while only introducing a few additional model parameters that have clear physical meanings, are directly tied to the structure of the polymer network, and can potentially be measured, designed, and perhaps even synthesized with a certain degree of control.